 - 6-12 months once pressure-canned and properly stored

-How many pint size canning jars does this recipe fill?
+How many pint-sized canning jars does this recipe fill?

 Are homemade refried beans better than canned ones?